Other road rules

 High beam headlights

-A driver must not switch headlights to high beam if another vehicle is closer than 200 metres in front of the driver's vehicle.
+A driver must not switch headlights to high beam if another vehicle is closer than 200m in front of the driver's vehicle.

 A driver may flash the headlights briefly before overtaking another vehicle.